earaujoassis/space/README.md

 Space (formely known as Jupiter) is an user authentication and authorisation microservice intended to be used across multiple client applications.
 Currently, it's used to provide OAuth 2 authorisation for the [earaujoassis/wallet](https://github.com/earaujoassis/wallet) and [earaujoassis/postal](https://github.com/earaujoassis/postal) projects.
-Though it is not intended to be used widely, it can be used as a reference implementation of a Go-based OAuth 2 provider.
+Though it is not intended to be used widely, it can be used as a reference implementation of a Golang-based OAuth 2 provider.

-It uses [Gin](https://gin-gonic.github.io/gin/) as the Web Framework and [GORM](http://gorm.io/) for Go's structure&ndash;relational mapping.
+It uses [Gin](https://gin-gonic.github.io/gin/) as the Web Framework and [GORM](http://gorm.io/) for Golang's structure&ndash;relational mapping.
 Redis is used as a memory store to keep track of users' atomic and ephemeral actions (like the whole authorisation process under the "Authorization Code Grant" method, described in [RFC 6749, section 4.1](https://tools.ietf.org/html/rfc6749#section-4.1)).
 For the user's authentication process, it is